iliakan/javascript-book/en/01-basics/02-first-steps/06-operators-and-constructs/01-operators.md

 alert(0 || 1)  //  *!*1*/!*, the last evaluated value
 [/js]

-What is both operands are false?
+What if both operands are falsy?
 [js run]
 // Left operand is false,
 // the evaluation goes to the right operand